Email marketing is alive and well.

 In the Backlinko example from the previous section, you’ll notice that there is only one hyperlinked CTA that jumps off the page (although there is no button).
 They also fit in a secondary CTA, “leave a comment,” but it doesn’t compete.

 - Link to your offer in more than one place.
-Include a link to your offer in more than one area of the email to give recipients more opportunities to click on it (Cox).
+Include a link to your offer in more than one area of the email to give recipients more opportunities to click on it (HubSpot).

 3. Be honest and follow the rules: GDPR, CAN-SPAM, etc.